Tags

 ## What is a Coin?

 A simple search on Google asking "What is a Coin?" will provide a list of definitions that are all relatively similar in content.
-"A flat, typically round piece of metal with an official stamp, used as Money."[^2] The first line in Wikipedia states, "A coin is a small object, usually round and flat, used primarily as a medium of exchange or legal tender."[^3] These searches provide the contemporary definition of what a coin is in modern western societies, particularly the United States and Canada (where this search was performed from).
+"A flat, typically round piece of metal with an official stamp, used as Money."[^2] The first line in Wikipedia states, "A coin is a small object, usually round and flat, used primarily as a medium of exchange or legal tender."[^3] These searches provide the contemporary definition of what a coin is in modern Western societies, particularly the United States and Canada (where this search was performed).
 These definitions do not represent the ancient or medieval definitions of a coin...

 Looking past a coin's physical traits, such as its metal composition and iconography, one can see that its social and cultural meanings are complex, durable, and ever-changing.
 Durability is not only attested to by a coin's metallic composition